 The radiotracer 18F-fluorodeoxyglucose (FDG) behaves as an analogue of glucose and is used in glucose metabolism.
-FDG-PET radiotracer enters the cells in the same manner as for glucose which involves phosphorylation by hexokinase to produce FDG-6-phosphate (FDG-6-P).
+FDG-PET radiotracer enters the cells like glucose, which involves phosphorylation by hexokinase to produce FDG-6-phosphate (FDG-6-P).
 The FDG-6-P does not undergo further metabolism but accumulates in the cells.
-This is because malignant cells have a higher rate of glycolysis compared to healthy cells.
+This is because malignant cells have a higher rate of glycolysis than healthy cells.

-PET imaging of the human skeletal can be investigated using the radiotracer 18F sodium fluoride and is comparable to technetium-99 labelled methylene diphosphonate.
+PET imaging of the human skeleton can be investigated using the radiotracer 18F sodium fluoride and is comparable to technetium-99 labelled methylene diphosphonate.